mervyn-mccreight/coinflip/README.md

 Structure needed to run the jar
 -------
 The jar needs to have to be in the same directory as the directory "ssl-data".
-The "ssl-data" directory contains keystores used to establish secure TLS-connections to other clients.
+The "ssl-data" directory contains key stores used to establish secure TLS-connections to other clients.
+The "config" directory contains a configuration file.
 The needed directory structure:
 ```
 .
 +-- <coinflip-jar-file>.jar
++-- config
+|   +-- config.json
 +-- ssl-data
 |   +-- client
 |   +-- keystore